mcjauregui72/CNN_MedImageClassification/README.md

 Model Average Accuracy Score
 Model Composite Score

 The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images.
-The notebook for this project is Ensemble_Chain_ResNet_custom_manual_sparse.ipynb.
+The notebook for this project is SubmodelsEnsembleChain.ipynb.

 ## Project Overview